 If registration and plates are not from the military members' home of record or the state of the last duty station, they must register their vehicles through the Department of Revenue and Taxation's Vehicle Registration Branch.

 Registration fees will vary according to type of vehicle.
 Fees are based on weight and capacity.
 The registration fee for a mid-size sedan averages about $120.00.
 Fees for pick-up trucks will be slightly higher due to the capacity and weight of the vehicle.

 Guam law requires a safety inspection of your vehicle on an annual basis.
 If vehicle was purchased on Guam, brand new, then there is a three year requirement.
 Vehicles arriving on Guam must pass a safety check once they arrive on island.
 State-issued certificates are not recognized by the Government of Guam.
-A safety inspection station is located on Naval Base Guam as well as on Andersen AFB and there are numerous inspection stations off-base.
+A safety inspection station is located on Andersen AFB and there are numerous inspection stations off-base.